daisinet/.github/profile/README.md

 ## Terminology
 ### Hosts
 Hosts are the devices that process LLM, Tool, and generation requests using their own GPU/CPU setup.
-As you process requests, you earn credit within that network, which you can later use for whatever purpose you choose.
+As you process requests for other people, you earn credit within that network, which you can later use for whatever purpose you choose.
 Hosts can be setup to allow for Direction Connections (DC) or to use Fully Orchestrated Connections (FOC).
 Either way, a session must be created via connection to the Orc, which is always validated by the Hosts so that unauthorized connections to the Host are prohibited.